neko-js/Image-Metadata/README.md

 <script src="/image_metadata.js" type="text/javascript"></script>
 ```

-You can use the minified version `image_data.min.js`, if desired.
+The minified version `image_data.min.js` can be used, if desired.

 ### Node.js